OpenNTI/nti.docs.platform.enduser/editorguide/discussions.rst

 Discussions
 ======================

 Add a Discussion
 ----------------------

-In order to add a course discussion to your lessons page, your Project Manager will first need to create and upload it to your course files.
-Once your discussion is available to you in your course files, follow the steps below to select and place it in a lesson.

 .. note::  Participation in a discussion can be set up as a required, graded activity.
 If you are interested in graded discussions, contact your Project Manager.